sia77/ReactJS/README.md

 # A game of Tenzies
-The original idea come from a scrimba tutorial
+The original idea comes from a scrimba tutorial